Pat Wictor: Solo albums

 His next album, Sunset Waltz, was released on RiskyDisc in May 2008 on both CD and digital format.
-As with his previous solo albums Wictor wrote, arranged, sang, and performed all guitars, and for the first time also produced the recording himself.
+As with his previous solo albums, Wictor wrote, arranged, sang, and performed all of the guitars, and for the first time also produced the recording himself.

 The album includes a rework of his song "Where Did You Go?," originally on Waiting for Water.
-This time on the track he was joined by Red Molly, a band from New York consisting of Abbie Gardner, Laurie MacAllister and Carolann Sollebello.
+This time on the track, he was joined by Red Molly, a band from New York then consisting of Abbie Gardner, Laurie MacAllister and Carolann Sollebello.
 Songs like "Eventide" feature Wictor on laptop steel guitar, with vocal harmony from the duo of Joe Jencks and Helena Nash, and accompaniment from Jon Carroll on organ, Cheryl Prashker on drums, and Don Porterfield on bass.
 He also recorded songs by Phil Ochs for the album, though he significantly re-arranged the tracks.

 Sunset Waltz reached No. 2 on the Folk-DJ charts.